|Buttermilk Cheesecake with a Strawberry Topping|

 lemon juice and caster sugar, to taste

 Break up the biscuits and process them to fine crumbs in a food processor (or crush them with a rolling pin).
-Place in a bowl, add the soft butter, and stir well to combine.
+Place in a bowl, add the soft or melted butter, and stir well to combine.
 Butter the base of a non-stick 24-cm springform cake tin, cover with clingfilm, and butter again.
 Tuck the edges of the clingfilm under the base, and place it in its ring.
 Press the biscuit mixture evenly onto the base of the tin and place in the fridge while you make the topping.

 Put the water in a little heat-proof bowl and sprinkle the gelatine on top.
 Set aside for a few minutes to sponge.
 Place the bowl in a pot of simmering water (the water should come half-way up the sides) and stir occasionally as the gelatine melts.
 When the liquid is clear, remove the bowl and set aside to cool for a few minutes.
+Alternatively, you can melt the gelatine, in its bowl, in your microwave, but be sure to do this in 7-9 second bursts, on high.
+Don't allow the gelatine to boil, or its setting properties may be affected.

 Now make the topping.
 Sponge and melt the gelatine and water, as described above.
 Put the strawberries in a liquidiser, add a few tablespoons of caster sugar (depending on the sweetness of your strawberries) and blitz to a purée.
 Measure out a cup (250 ml) of this purée and to it add a few drops of lemon juice.
 Strain the warm gelatine into the purée, stir well and pour it evenly over the top of the cake.
 Refrigerate until set.